iontorrent/sdk-docs/source/plugin/reference.rst

 Run Levels
 ~~~~~~~~~~

 To use the run levels, you must assign them to your plugin class.
-The run levels, block and conventional, are described in the Getting Started
+If none are assigned the plugin will use DEFAULT runlevel.
+The run levels, block and conventional,
-section.
+are described in the Getting Started section.
 While it is technically possible, we do not recommend that you assign run levels from both groups concurrently.

 Clusters
 ~~~~~~~~